qasem-architecture-group-project/architecture-group-project/README.md

 yarn install
 ```

+2. Create a .env file and get an OPENAI_API_KEY from https://www.openai.com

-2. Then run the development server:
+3. Then run the development server:

 ```bash
 npm run dev